shamiul-anik/vue-jobs/README.md

 ## 📋 Prerequisites

 - Node.js (v22 or higher)
-- npm or bun (for feature/bun branch)
+- npm or bun (checkout to 'feature/bun branch' to use bun)

 ## 🛠️ Installation